Republicans Play Hide And Seek: The Case Of The Missing Obamacare Bill

 — Nancy Pelosi (@NancyPelosi) March 2, 2017

-Democrat House Minority Whip Steny Hoyer was the next to arrive on the scene, and he was allowed entry into Room 157.
-Nobody was in the room.
-No bill was in the room.
+Democrat House Minority Whip Steny Hoyer was the next to arrive on the scene, and he was allowed entry into Room H-157.
+Nobody was in the room and no bill was in the room.
 He reported that he had looked in the Ways and Means Committee Room, in the Ways and Means conference room, and said, “We cannot find the bill.”

 House Minority Whip Steny Hoyer (D-Md.), yelling at a statue. pic.twitter.com/3mFgBfGIlx